DzhansuMyumyun/Basics_of_-C-Sharp-/README.md

 # Intro_(C-Sharp)
 🔍 __Discover C# Fundamentals__: Entities, Classes, Conditions, Loops, and Basics

-Welcome to our C# project repository, designed to guide you through the foundational elements of C# programming.
+Welcome to this C# project repository, designed to guide you through the foundational elements of C# programming.
 Whether you're a beginner seeking to grasp the basics or an experienced developer looking to reinforce your understanding, this repository offers a comprehensive exploration of essential concepts.

 📚 __What's Inside__: